Watch: Break-in at popular food truck, ribs offered as reward

 The tool kit for catching criminals has now been expanded to include flame-grilled ribs.

-Owner of the business, Shani Ehlers, shared the footage on social media in an attempt to identify the culprits - offering a generous serving of their trademark ribs in exchange for information.
+Owner of the business, Shani Ehlers, shared the footage on social media in an attempt to identify the culprits and offered a generous serving of their trademark ribs in exchange for information.

-By Friday morning, the suspected identity of two of the alleged offenders had been provided to Ehlers and duly handed onto police.
+By Friday morning, the suspected identity of two of the alleged offenders had been provided to Ehlers and handed on to police.

 “Police have been notified and are investigating this matter,” a police spokesperson said, of the break-in.

-“No arrests have been made at this stage but there are lines of enquiry being followed including the assessment of CCTV footage – which is always great to assist investigations.”
+“No arrests have been made at this stage but there are lines of inquiry being followed including the assessment of CCTV footage, which is always great to assist investigations.”

 The spokesperson said anyone with information should contact police and, in general, they “do not recommend taking matters into your own hands”.